 Southern Dallas Spay/Neuter Surge

-In the wake of the tragic 2016 mauling death of a Southern Dallas woman, Spay Neuter Network joined forces with The SPCA of Texas and Operation Kindness to address the growing loose dog problem in the region.
+In the wake of the tragic 2016 mauling death of a Southern Dallas woman, Spay Neuter Network joined forces with The SPCA of Texas, Operation Kindness, and Dallas Animal Services to address the growing loose dog problem in the region.
 Thanks to generous funding from Dallas-area foundations, the Southern Dallas Spay/Neuter Surge project will alter more than 100,000 Southern Dallas pets at no cost between 2017 – 2019.
 For more information on the project and to see if your pet qualifies to receive free services, click here.

 Fort Worth Takin’ it to the Streets